kkdraganov/Pointillisim-Painter/README.md

 # Pointillisim-Painter
-Experimentation with stepper motors to repurpose a CNC laser-engraver kit into a pointilism painting machine
+Experimentation with stepper motors to repurpose a CNC laser-engraver kit into a pointillism painting machine